Monument Valley Photography Guide

 Standing Where the West Was Won (On Film)

-A rainbow in Monument Valley with Merrick Butte (center) and the east Mitten (left)
+A rainbow in Monument Valley with Merrick Butte and the east Mitten Butte

 There's a moment—usually about 5 minutes into the drive from Kayenta—when Monument Valley suddenly reveals itself.
 You round a curve and there they are: the Mittens.
 Two massive buttes rising 1,000 feet from the desert floor, their distinctive "thumb" projections making them instantly recognizable as the most photographed rock formations in America.